alphagov/govuk-developer-docs/source/manual/reprovision.html.md

 > machine's console from the vCloud Director Flash UI.
 VMs have been
 > known to wait at the Grub bootloader screen; if this is the case,
 > press the enter key in the console to start Linux.
+>
+> You won't be able to connect to the Flash console if you're using the
+> "emergency" SSH tunnel to access vCloud.